EuclidLv/iBitter-GRE/README.md

-# BitterTree-Stacking
+# iBitter-GRE
 BitterTree-Stacking is a bitter peptides predictor, using ESM-2 and other traditional desriptors to extract features with stacking method.
-The websever of BitterTree-Stacking is freely available at
+The websever of iBitter-GRE is freely available at
 Note:
 (1) The websever only accepts proteins with a length less than 1024 (2) If you have any questions regarding tasks, please send an email to